 - Workshops for specific audiences that use clay, handling objects, drawing, games or more

 - Temporary interpretation of museum collections that put an ‘eco lens’ on them

 - A pop-up day with games, books, interactive posters, and prompts for creative activities

 Our costs are on a sliding scale according to how much material we bring, how many people are needed, and how far we need to travel.
 We are also developing a DIY printable display, so that you can create your own pop-up.

 You can commission us to create something special for an event.
 Examples of what we’ve produced in the past include:

-- Running a Climate Games cafe, developing new games or inventing them with participants, as well as our existing collection of games
+- Climate Games cafe, developing new games or inventing them with participants, as well as our existing collection of games

-All of the artists and communicators in our team have past experience and their own practice or expertise, which we can draw upon too.
+All of our associates have a wealth of experience and tools which we can draw upon.

 See this for an overview of costs.
 Email us on firstname.lastname@example.org to discuss your needs.
 After a conversation or receiving a brief from you, we can produce a fully costed proposal.